jan-revay/initPC/README.md

 1. Merge and deprecate the InitNewPC repo InitPC repo on org GitHub and initAndroid repo.
 1. Merge with LogidCfg repo
 1. Test the Windows setup script on a VM
-1. Create aliases for PowerShell
+1. Create aliases for PowerShelly
 1. Try merging the apt, flatpak, and snap install commands
 1. Have a look at popOS packages and add the useful ones to other init scripts
 1. Design a system for applying the configs on all my machines once they